AnalogJ/lexicon/SPECIFICATION.md

 <h1>Provider Specification</h1>

 # General
 - **name** Clients should provide FQDN.
 Providers should handle both FQDN and relative names.
+Providers should return FQDN.
 - **ttl** Reasonable default is 6 hours since it's supported by most services.
 Any service that does not support this must be explicitly mentioned somewhere.
 - **record** All provider/API records must be translated to the following format:
 ```